Scaling theory of critical strain-stiffening in disordered elastic networks: Results

-\!\!\!\!\!\!{\bf The singular perturbation nature of the critical state.} As mentioned above, the perturbation introduced by the soft sub-network to the critical strain-stiffened state is of a singular nature.
+As mentioned above, the perturbation introduced by the soft sub-network to the critical strain-stiffened state is of a singular nature.
 This fundamental point is further highlighted by comparing the response forces $f_{\mbox{ stiff}}$ to the imposed force perturbation $f_{\mbox{ soft}}$, i.e.~the ratio

 which diverges in the $\kappa\!\to\!0$ limit.
 That is, the response is infinitely stronger than the perturbation.